 The outstanding debt on the NEU CP programme was supposed to decrease in 2023 and in 2024, but the reduction in Unédic's surplus compared with what was initially forecast had to be offset by NEU CP funding and the increase in the outstanding to €9bn end of 2023 and €12bn end of 2024.

-In 2025, the NEU CP programme remains at the core of Unédic funding strategy, particularly at the beginning of the year, considering the repayment of €3bn of bonds in February and the pending State's guarantee for the issuance of bonds.
+In 2025, the NEU CP programme remains at the core of Unédic funding strategy, particularly at the beginning of the year, considering both the repayment of €3bn of bonds and the publication of the State's guarantee in February.